KuzeyTanAtes/3D-Lidar-with-mapping/README.md

 the rotation script rotates usames_turtle to an **ABSOLUTE ANGLE** not a relative one. to run the script: ```ros2 run threeD_mapping rotate_node --ros-args -p theta:=<angle in float format>```

-all other stuff is optional.
-Possible things that can be visualized include the lidar data, the robot transformations and locations, the laserscan topic ....

 # To-DO
 [] ADD a NAV2 params list